Knsgf/SE-diff-throttling/README.md

 4. Delete ttdt.dll in your SpaceEngineers\bin64 folder.

 ## Usage
-By default, all thrusters exert torque on a ship, but do not participate in control or stabilisation of the vessel.
+By default, all thrusters exert torque on a ship, but do not participate in steering or stabilisation of the vessel.
 To assign a thruster to engine control, open Control Panel and add [RCS] text anywhere in thuster's name.
 The plugin is case-insensitive, so [RCS] and [rcs] will both work.